Loading...

 So you can see it's the same sentence structure, but the poem you've been given is a different one.

-So the first thing you have to do is choose one other poem from the anthology to compare.
+So the first thing you have to do is choose one other poem from the anthology to compare to "Dulce et Decorum Est", and remember to consider why you are comparing them.

 What similarities or differences do they have in the way that the poets present war?
-Will you choose a poem that compliments Owen's presentation of war or one that contrasts with it?
-So please pause the video while you do that, I'm really looking forward to hearing what you say.
+Will you choose a poem that complements Owen's presentation of war, or one that contrasts with it?
+So please, pause the video while you do that.

 So here are some of the comparisons that our Oak pupils will be making.

-(speaking in foreign language) To "Mametz Wood", and she's going to be looking at how both portray the brutality of war.
+Sofia says that she will be comparing "Dulce et Decorum Est" to "Mametz Wood", and she's going to be looking at how both portray the brutality of war.

 What do you think of their choices?
-I'd like you to compare their choices with yours and take some time to think about whether or not you have made the best choice of poem.
+I'd like you to compare their choices with yours, and take some time to think about whether or not you have made the best choice of poem.

-When we looked at how we go about drawing comparisons and making sure we are choosing the right poem.
+So, excellent work so far when we looked at how we go about drawing comparisons and making sure we are choosing the right poem, and now we are going to plan a comparative response.

-And this is the question.
+And this is the question, the "Dulce et Decorum" question.

-(speaking in foreign language) Question, just a reminder of what we are doing.
+Just a reminder of what we are doing.

 We are looking at how two poets, one of them Owen, explores ideas about war, about how they present war.

-Now, when writing up a comparison, it is useful to identify the similarities and, or the differences between the two poems.
-But within those similarities and differences, you want to look for the nuance that distinguishes them.
+Now, when writing up a comparison, it is useful to identify the similarities and/or the differences between the two poems, but within those similarities and differences, you want to look for the nuance that distinguishes them.

-You want to look for the subtle slight differences or subtle slight similarities.
+You want to look for the subtle, slight differences or subtle, slight similarities.

 What is the link?
 Well, both quotations show that men are vulnerable when faced with the brutality of war, but there's a difference in how they do it.